plblum/jivs/README.md

 A form can start with the model's rules and adapt them to its own needs.
 This is a central use case of Jivs and keeping business logic separate from the UI.

 The form _should_ subclass from the model's rules class and implement the `IAdaptModelRulesToForm` interface.
-Use its `adaptToForm()` method to further extend the configuration to reflect the needs of your form. `adaptToForm()` passes you a Configuration Form Adapter (`IConfigFormAdapter`).
+Use its `adaptToForm()` method to further extend the configuration to reflect the needs of your form. `adaptToForm()` passes you a Form Configuration Adapter (`IFormConfigAdapter`).

-> Configuration Form Adapter is designed to _prevent_ you from modifying the validation rules, while _allowing_ changes to whatever impacts the UI.
+> Form Configuration Adapter is designed to _prevent_ you from modifying the validation rules, while _allowing_ changes to whatever impacts the UI.

 - Add entirely new `ValueHosts` using the same `field()`, `static()` and `calc()` functions used in the `configureRules()` method.
 See [Defining the rules](#define-rules-for-the-model).